Porter's 5 Forces: Find Your Strategy Focus

 Interestingly, the idea of focusing on a strategy is omnipresent in the realm of strategic planning.
 Whether you’re reading Michael Porter’s Competitive Strategy, Stephen Covey’s 4 Disciplines of strategic execution (BHAG), or Jim Collins’ Good to Great (Hedgehog Concept), keeping an acute focus on one strategy is vital for success.

 Keep your strategy focused

 If you’re looking to focus your company on a specific strategy, you should adopt a simple yet powerful strategy method.
-Our FREE strategic planning course can help you with this.
-The course walks you through our proven method for crafting your strategy from the top down.
+Our FREE strategic planning ebook can help you with this.
+The eBook walks you through our proven method for crafting your strategy from the top down.
 To prevent being “stuck in the middle,” remember to keep your strategy front of mind as you work through the course.
 For example, if you’re looking to pursue a cost leadership position, make sure you create goals focused on cost reduction and growing market share.
 In order to protect yourself successfully against the forces that shape your industry, you’ll need to identify the strength of each force and the underlying reason for its strength.
 From there, create goals and procedures that, if achieved, place you in a position that protects you from whatever force you were looking to mitigate.

 Lastly, know that you cannot do this alone.
 Change requires buy-in from your people.
 Aligning your strategy across your organization can be difficult - it’s even more difficult for everyone to keep strategy front of mind.
 Make sure you have the systems in place that can help to align and facilitate your strategy, such as strategic planning and execution software.